Rand Paul Calls Joe Biden A ‘Weakened Vessel’ Who Will Allow Far Left And Socialists To Control Administration

 Paul warned that even though Biden advertises himself as a moderate, his close ties to the far left are too obvious to ignore.
 The former vice president is just not strong enough to resist the influences, he said.
 Paul then rephrased a quote from Mitt Romney, in which the Utah senator said that he had “binders full of women” on his campaign staff.

-“I see Biden saying ‘I have got binders full of socialists”
+“I see Biden saying ‘I have got binders full of socialists.'”

 Paul said he expects the Democratic party will make Biden pay a price for his nomination by employing “very, very radical people” on his staff.
-He mentioned defunding the police as a policy that these potential staffers would be in support of, before going further into the issue and argued that the American people are looking for law and order to be brought to their communities, something the Democrats have not been able to get done.
+He mentioned defunding the police as a policy that these potential staffers would be in support of, before going further into the issue and arguing that the American people are looking for law and order to be brought to their communities, something the Democrats have not been able to get done.

 “I think that is crazy,” he said.